caedocha/danta/README.md

 ### Clone and set-up Danta repository

-Currently, Danta is a repository, not a gem... yet.
-Therefore, you need to clone the repo in your raspberryPi
+Danta is a repository, not a gem... yet.
+Therefore, you need to clone it in your Raspberry Pi.

 ```
 git clone https://github.com/caedocha/danta.git